The Best Social Media Platforms for Promoting Events (Updated 2022)

 LinkedIn is great for marketers and event coordinators, as over 50% of marketers utilize LinkedIn as of 2021 alone.

 Nearly 16.2% of all LinkedIn users log in and use the platform daily.

 When you are promoting an event using LinkedIn, keep the following in mind:

 LinkedIn supports the use of #hashtags, which can help others to find your event

 Promoting professional, corporate, and branded events via LinkedIn can cause a significantly higher turnout than expected

 Using the LinkedIn platform to promote an event can provide valuable insights into your followers and existing professional connections you have made on the network.

 LinkedIn is ideal for those who are targeting professionals and highly niche audiences, especially those in corporate and/or professional settings for event planning.

 Are you ready to promote your event on social media?

-All three platforms offer free and paid features that make it easier to spread the word.
-Just make sure you’re engaging your target audience with answers they need, information they want, and updates that will encourage and remind them to attend.
+All six platforms offer free and paid features that make it easier to spread the word.
+Just make sure you’re engaging your target audience with answers they need, the information they want, and updates that will encourage and remind them to attend.